dundeemath/MA22004/docs/02-basics-stat-infer.md

 Each estimator above uses a different notion of center for the sample data.
 An interesting question to think about is: which estimator will tend to produce estimates closest to the true parameter value?
 Will the estimators work universally well for all distributions?</div>\EndKnitrBlock{example}

-> The **Cherry Tree Data** contains 31 obs. of three features (diameter [in], height [in], and volume [cu ft]) and can be accessed in `r` by loading `library(datasets)` and then calling `data(trees)`.
+> How do we tell whether a population is normal?
+Constructing a normal quantile-quantile plot is one way of assessing whether a normality assumption is reasonable; such a plot compares the the quantiles of the sample data $x_i$ against the (theoretical) standard normal quantiles.
+If the sample data is consistent with a sample from a normal distribution, then the points will lie on a straight line (more or less).

 In addition to reporting a point estimate (together with its estimator), some indication of its precision should be given.
 One measure of the precision of an estimate is its standard error.

 \BeginKnitrBlock{definition}<div class="definition"><span class="definition" id="def:standard-error"><strong>(\#def:standard-error) </strong></span>The **standard error** of an estimator $\widehat{\theta}$ is the standard deviation $\sigma_{\widehat{\theta}} = \sqrt{\Var(\widehat{\theta})}$ (sometimes denoted $\se = \se(\widehat{\theta})$).
 Often, the standard error depends on unknown parameters and must also be estimated.
 The **estimated standard error** is denoted by $\widehat{\sigma}_{\widehat{\theta}}$ or $s_{\widehat{\theta}}$ or $\widehat{\se}$. </div>\EndKnitrBlock{definition}

 ## Confidence intervals {#confidence-intervals}

 An alternative to reporting a point estimate for a parameter is to report an interval estimate suggesting an entire range of plausible values for the parameter of interest.
 A confidence interval is an interval estimate that makes a probability statement about the degree of reliability, or the confidence level, of the interval.
 The first step in computing a confidence interval is to select the confidence level.
 A popular choice is a $95\%$ confidence interval which corresponds to level $\alpha = 0.05$.

 \BeginKnitrBlock{definition}<div class="definition"><span class="definition" id="def:confidence-interval-gen"><strong>(\#def:confidence-interval-gen) </strong></span>A $100(1-\alpha)\%$ **confidence interval** for a parameter $\theta$ is a *random* interval $C_n = (L_n , U_n)$ where $L_n = \ell(X_1, \dots, X_n)$ and $U_n = u(X_1, \dots, X_n)$ are functions of the data such that
 \begin{equation}